vmartyanov/PythonLib/README.md

 # PythonLib
 Some usefull functions

-log.py - colored output to console and file with timestamps
+mva/log.py - colored output to console and file with timestamps mva/dns.py - functions to work with dns requests, especially axfr